A spiced spirit drink with Caribbean rum and infused with Pembrokeshire laver seaweed.

 The sale of alcohol is strictly for persons over 18 years of age.

-Please note – deliveries of alcohol products outside of the UK, may be subject to additional charges and taxes when the package arrives.
+Please note – deliveries outside of the UK, may be subject to additional charges and taxes when the package arrives.
 Unfortunately, these additional charges are outside of our control and must be borne by the recipient.

 Ingredients: Caribbean Rum infused with spices (vanilla, orange, cloves) and Pembrokeshire Laver seaweed.